-The first day of fall is Thursday, September 22… this week!
-For many of us, that means getting out the boots and sweaters, planning trips to see beautiful leaves, and eating yummy seasonal foods like apples, pumpkin, butternut squash, and more.
+For some of us, the fall season means getting out the boots and sweaters, planning trips to see beautiful leaves, and eating yummy seasonal foods like apples, pumpkin, butternut squash, and more.

 For some great apple lessons covering science, writing, social studies, and more, check out these ideas from the University of Illinois.

-And for some tasty recipes with typical fall harvest foods, see Food Network’s list here.
+And for tasty recipes with some fall harvest foods, see Food Network’s list here.

 Happy Autumn, everyone!